segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 You can whitelist our custom IP 52.25.130.38/32 while authorizing Segment to write in to your Redshift or Postgres port.

 BigQuery does not require whitelisting an IP address.
-To learn how to setup BigQuery, check out our [set up guide](https://segment.com/docs/connections/storage/catalog/bigquery/#getting-started)
+To learn how to set up BigQuery, check out our [set up guide](https://segment.com/docs/connections/storage/catalog/bigquery/#getting-started)

 ## Will Segment sync my historical data?